gatling/gatling/src/docs/content/reference/current/http/request/index.md

 #### `processRequestBody`

 You might want to process the request body before it's being sent to the wire.
-Gatling currenlty only provides one single pre-processor: `gzipBody`.
+Gatling currently only provides one single pre-processor: `gzipBody`.

 {{< include-code "processRequestBody" java kt scala >}}